God's Not Dead 2: Critical response

-Like its predecessor, God's Not Dead 2 was heavily panned by critics.
-Rotten Tomatoes gives the film a rating of 10%, based on 40 reviews, with an average rating of 3.42/10.
+Like its predecessor, God's Not Dead 2 was panned by critics.
+Rotten Tomatoes gives the film a rating of 10%, based on 40 reviews, with an average rating of 3.5/10.
 The site's consensus states: "Every bit the proselytizing lecture promised by its title, God's Not Dead 2 preaches ham-fistedly to its paranoid conservative choir."
-On Metacritic, the film has a score of 22 out of 100, based on 8 critics, indicating "generally unfavorable reviews."
+On Metacritic, the film has a score of 22 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
 Deadline noted that "faith-based films have an easy time gaining an A on CinemaScore."

-Many reviews focus on the deeply unrealistic nature of the events portrayed.
+Many reviews focus on the deeply unrealistic nature of the events portrayed, characterizing it as a straw man of actual anti-Christian sentiment.
 For example, Silpa Kovvali, writing in Salon wrote:

-Bill Zwecker of the Chicago Sun-Times felt that the underlying issues presented in the film are relevant in today's world, but criticized the lack of subtlety, saying, "the entire film simply comes off as a two-hour, jazzed-up movie version of a sermon."
-Frank Scheck of The Hollywood Reporter criticized the film's straw man argument and its perceived victimizing of Christians, writing, "Pounding its agenda with all the subtlety of a sledgehammer, God's Not Dead 2 will no doubt please its target audience.
+Bill Zwecker of the Chicago Sun-Times felt that the underlying issues presented in the film are relevant in today's world but criticized the lack of subtlety, saying, "the entire film simply comes off as a two-hour, jazzed-up movie version of a sermon."
+Frank Scheck of The Hollywood Reporter criticized the film's fictitious portrayal of supposed Christian victimhood, writing, "Pounding its agenda with all the subtlety of a sledgehammer, God's Not Dead 2 will no doubt please its target audience.
 Everyone else will be left wondering why its fans seem to be suffering from such a persecution complex."
 Jordan Hoffman at The Guardian deemed it "a much better movie than God's Not Dead, but that's a bit like saying a glass of milk left on the table hasn't curdled and is merely sour," and stated that "it is unfortunately just professional enough that there are only brief instances of transcendent badness, rather than drawn-out sequences."
 Shelia O'Malley of RogerEbert.com gave the film 1.5/4 stars and acknowledged that "there are serious movies about the Christian faith, about the persecution of the faithful, and about the intolerance that goes both ways," but that "God's Not Dead 2 is not one of them."

 Michael Foust's review in The Christian Post said the film is "a much-improved sequel," with better acting and a more believable plot.

+Accolades

+The movie was awarded the prize for Best Movie for Mature Audiences at the MovieGuide Awards.